AHaliq/advpl-report/sections/problems.typ

 ```

 Intuitively we know if a number is even, then its successor is odd.
 But to prove this formally would require us to induct on the definition of `isEvenBigN` which is defined in terms of `BigN.t` which is defined in terms of a complex `ZnZ` type.
 What we would want to do here is to actually perform proof transfer of `isEven` from `nat`.
 But as mentioned before, we were unable to construct the type relation $sqr ($`nat`$,$`BigN`$)$ to use the `Trocq` tactic to proof transfer.

+Alternatively, if we could get the symmetric relation from `BigN` to `nat`, instead of `rewrite IHn1R` we could rewrite with its symmetric on the right hand side to get the expression in terms of `nat` which we could then inductively show that the successor of an even number is odd.